Skip to main content

 An advanced addition to Gmail Filters

 But when it comes to business email accounts, many companies need to share multiple inboxes in just one account, to achieve a productive workflow.
-That’s why they usually seek shared inbox solutions to solve all the pain points on collaboration that a regular Gmail account causes.
-For instance, imagine having three people sharing the same email account, and each one of them creating different filters.
-The chances are that these filters will conflict.
+That is why they usually seek shared inbox solutions to solve all the pain points in a collaboration that a regular Gmail account causes.

-On the other hand, a shared inbox like Drag can help teams to collaborate in a very different way.
-Each teammate has their email account, and inside their accounts, they can have more than one inbox: the personal and the shared ones.
 So, for example, a sales team needs to have the alias [email protected] to contact their clients.
 With Drag, the inbox for this alias will be present on all the team members’ accounts.
 And they will be able to see and interact with the emails on it in real-time.

 Summarizing

 Now that you know how to create and set your filters properly, we hope that you can finally have an automated and organized inbox.
-You can rest assured that cleaning your inbox with these filters will save a lot of your time.
+You can rest assured that cleaning your Gmail inbox with these filters will save a lot of your time.
 You can even have more time to read another super cool article that we have here about organizing your Gmail.

 We bet that after getting more knowledge of the Gmail organization, you are going to fall in love with your new tidy inbox.
 And the stress caused by a cluttered inbox will no longer bother you.